Vagus Nerve Support™ Soothing Digestive Aid For Optimized Digestion

 - Apple Cider Vinegar is a powerful antioxidant: When vagus nerve functioning is not optimal, inflammation and oxidation occur.
 Apple Cider Vinegar is a source of dietary polyphenols – compounds synthesized by plants to defend against damaging oxidation.

-- Apple Cider Vinegar has antiglycemic properties: Apple Cider Vinegar can reduce blood sugar in both healthy and diabetic patients when ingesting carbohydrates.
+- Apple Cider Vinegar has antiglycemic properties: Apple Cider Vinegar can support normal blood sugar levels.

 - Proper pancreatic function: Appropriate stomach acid levels stimulate the pancreas and small intestine to produce digestive enzymes, needed for complete digestion of proteins and absorption of key nutrients.